plauclair/WireMailMailgun/README.md

 Validates a single address using Mailgun's address validation service.

-For more information on what this method returns, see Mailgun's documentation [](https://documentation.mailgun.com/api-email-validation.html#email-validation).
+For more information on what this method returns, see [Mailgun's documentation](https://documentation.mailgun.com/api-email-validation.html#email-validation).